opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 Star Tree Index is a multi-field index that improves the performance of aggregations.

-OpenSearch will use the star-tree index to optimize aggregations based on the input query and star-tree configuration.
-No changes are required in the query syntax or requests.
+OpenSearch will automatically use the Star Tree index to optimize aggregations if the fields queried are part of Star Tree's dimension fields and the aggregations are on Star Tree's metrics fields.
+No changes are required in the query syntax or the request parameters.

 ## Star tree index structure